Music Workshops

 Joining a Workshop

 Workshops are offered on a recurring basis and begin once a small group forms.
-If you’re interested in joining a future Music Workshop, view upcoming dates or get in touch to see if a session is a good fit.
+If you’re interested in joining a future Music Workshop, view upcoming dates or get in touch to see if a session is a good fit via the Contact page.